ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ## Docker

 An easier way to run an Ark Node is by using a Docker container to manage each service.
-Currently, the Ark team does not provide production images.
-However, Ark Core is bundled with Dockerfiles ready and the community also offers public images.
+Currently, the Ark team does not provide production images, however, Ark Core has Dockerfiles ready, and the community also offers public images.
 Due to security concerns, we recommend you only use the official images or your own for production usage.

 ::: warning
 Only run container images that you have verified yourself.
 A malicious actor could have added a passphrase logger to his self-made image in an attempt to compromise your wallet.